-"Boxford CEVC Primary School does not have any additional capacity once existing commitments are taken into account, and it is not possible to expand the
+"Boxford CEVC Primary School does not have any additional capacity once existing commitments are taken into account, and it is not possible to expand the primary school in its current position.
+Development within the area will be required to secure a solution to primary school provision".

-- primary school in its current position.
-Development within the area will be required to secure a solution to primary school provision". - 7.15 The results of the Questionnaire revealed that a key concern of local residents in relation to new housing growth was flood risk and parking at the school.
+7.14 The results of the Questionnaire revealed that a key concern of local residents in relation to new housing growth was flood risk and parking at the school.
 The issue of car parking has been the most often raised issue throughout the preparation of this plan.
 There are limited solutions to this issue.
+However, the

-However, the Neighbourhood Plan would support small scale housing development in an appropriate location in Stone Street Road, only where this would deliver a new car park to be used in conjunction with the school. - 7.16 It is, however, essential that the growth is focused on the existing built-up area of the village where there is a close relationship with and easy access to the existing services and facilities.
+Neighbourhood Plan would support small scale housing development in an appropriate location in Stone Street Road, only where this would deliver a new car park to be used in conjunction with the school.

+- 7.15 It is, however, essential that the growth is focused on the existing built-up area of the village where there is a close relationship with and easy access to the existing services and facilities.
 In order to achieve this aim and guided by the results of the consultation exercises to date (including the questionnaire), the Neighbourhood Plan seeks to focus new development within the three defined settlement boundaries in the parish.
-These boundaries are defined for Boxford Village, Stone Street and Calais Street and are defined in the Pre-Submission Version of the emerging BMSJLP. - 7.17 The settlement boundary is a mechanism that helps define the built-up area of settlements, and indicates where in principle, development for housing and employment would be suitable.
-They help to avoid the loss of further undeveloped land in the countryside, ribbon development and urban sprawl. - 7.18 There may be opportunities for limited growth adjoining but outside the settlement boundary.
+These boundaries are defined for Boxford Village, Stone Street and Calais Street and are defined in the Pre-Submission Version of the emerging BMSJLP. - 7.16 The settlement boundary is a mechanism that helps define the built-up area of settlements, and indicates where in principle, development for housing and employment would be suitable.
+They help to avoid the loss of further undeveloped land in the countryside, ribbon development and urban sprawl. - 7.17 There may be opportunities for limited growth adjoining but outside the settlement boundary.
 However, development must respect the landscape quality and setting of the village and not result in ribbon development along the roads leading from the village centre.
 There may be other situations where it is necessary for development to take place away from the settlement boundary, but these would need to be justified and be for specific purposes only.
-Proposals outside the settlement boundary will need to be supported by evidence to demonstrate why the proposal has to be located there.
-This approach does not restrict the conversion of agricultural buildings to new uses, proposals for replacement dwellings or new single dwellings required to meet an essential need as outlined in the NPPF9, where proposals meet the government regulations and local planning policies for such conversions. - 7.19 Part of the Neighbourhood Area falls within the Zone of Influence (ZOI) for recreational disturbance for the Stour and Orwell Estuaries which are Special Protection Areas (SPA) and Ramsar Sites afforded protection for their wildlife value.
-The Habitats Regulations Assessment (HRA):Screening Report, and Appropriate Assessment produced in August 2021 which accompanies the Neighbourhood Plan recommended that Policy BOX1 include wording relating to the need to ensure that new development within the ZOI does not have any adverse effects upon the integrity of those habitat sites and that proposals should be supported by Project Level HRA Appropriate Assessment which demonstrates this.
-Furthermore, a proportionate financial contribution will also be secured from proposed residential development within the ZOI in line with the Suffolk Coast Recreational disturbance Avoidance and Mitigation Strategy
+Housing development outside the settlement boundaries will only be supported where it is in accordance with national and development plan policies. - 7.18 Part of the Neighbourhood Area falls within the Zone of Influence (ZOI) for recreational disturbance for the Stour and Orwell Estuaries which are Special Protection Areas (SPA) and Ramsar Sites afforded protection for their wildlife value.
+The Habitats Regulations Assessment (HRA): Screening Report, and Appropriate Assessment produced in August 2021 which accompanies the Neighbourhood Plan recommended that Policy BOX1 include wording relating to the need to ensure that new development within the ZOI does not have any adverse effects upon the integrity of those habitat sites and that proposals should be supported by Project Level HRA Appropriate Assessment which demonstrates this.
+Furthermore, a proportionate financial contribution will also be secured from proposed residential development within the ZOI in line with the Suffolk Coast Recreational disturbance Avoidance and Mitigation Strategy (RAMS) of which Babergh District forms part.
+For proposals between 1-49 dwellings, Natural England's guidance at Annex II of the following is recommended.
+Suffolk-Coast-RAMS-HRA-Record.pdf (eastsuffolk.gov.uk).
+It should be noted that the proposed allocation at Stone Street Road falls outside of the ZOI.